UPC/ravada/docs/docs/INSTALL.rst

 Run
 ---

-The Ravada server is now installed, learn
+When Ravada is installed, learn
 `how to run and use it <http://ravada.readthedocs.io/en/latest/docs/production.html>`__.

 Help